arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/kleisli/README.md

 ## Functions

 #### Local
-This function allows doing a conversion inside the Kleisli to the original input value before the Kleisli will be executed, creating a Kleisli with the input type of the conversion
+This function allows conversions inside the Kleisli to the original input value before the Kleisli will be executed, creating a Kleisli with the input type of the conversion

 ```kotlin:ank
 optionIntKleisli.local { optStr :Option<String> -> optStr.getOrElse { "0" } }.run(None)
 ```

 #### Ap
-The `ap` function transform the `Kleisli` into another `Kleisli` with a function as a output value.
+The `ap` function transforms the `Kleisli` into another `Kleisli` with a function as a output value.

 ```kotlin:ank
 import arrow.mtl.fix